dimpiax/sh-market-api/README.md

 In **production** environment, use only **builded** package.
 You need to installed **pm2** in your work environment and run `pm2 start index.js -i 0` script.
 It will start server in cluster mode, using available CPUs.

+## Mongo Shell script
+MongoDB shell version must be >= 3.4.2

+Go to `scripts/database/mongodb/` directory and execute there the command `mongo install_bd.js`.

+## Error messages
+System has feature to humanize error messages, there is hardcoded default messages model, it uses if no-one translation found.
+If error is not described anywhere, it has format `region:type`.

+External document located at `assets/docs/errorMessages.json`, which has strict structure to translate errors relatively to language.
+If defined language at `user` or at query is absent, system uses `en` as default.

+Here is something special to know: messages are support template literals.
+I.e.:
+`Email (${email}) or password (${passwd}) are wrong.`, where ${key} - is passed value through error.

 ## Example
 Request examples in curl.